Variational online learning of neural dynamics: Abstract

 \section{Abstract}

-State space models provide an interpretable framework for complex time series by combining an intuitive dynamical system model with a probabilistic observation model.
+New technologies for recording the activity of large neural populations during complex behavior provide exciting opportunities for investigating the neural computations that underlie perception, cognition, and decision-making.
+Nonlinear state space models provide an interpretable signal processing framework by combining an intuitive dynamical system with a probabilistic observation model, which can provide insights into neural dynamics, neural computation, and development of neural prosthetics and treatment through feedback control.
+It brings the challenge of learning both latent neural state and the underlying dynamical system because neither is known for neural systems \textit{a priori}.
 We developed a flexible online learning framework for latent nonlinear state dynamics and filtered latent states.
-Our method utilizes the stochastic gradient variational Bayes method to jointly optimize the parameters of the nonlinear dynamics, observation model, and the black-box recognition model.
-Unlike previous approaches, our framework can incorporate non-trivial observation noise models and has potential of inferring in real-time.
-We test our method on point process and Gaussian observations driven by continuous attractor dynamics and nonstationary systems, demonstrating its ability to recover the phase portrait, filtered trajectory, and produce long-term predictions for online machine learning.
+Using the stochastic gradient variational Bayes approach, our method jointly optimizes the parameters of the nonlinear dynamical system, the observation model, and the black-box recognition model.
+Unlike previous approaches, our framework can incorporate non-trivial distributions of observation noise and has constant time and space complexity.
+These features make our approach amenable to real-time applications and the potential to automate analysis and experimental design in ways that testably track and modify behavior using stimuli designed to influence learning.